 - Music must be confined to individual tailgating areas and speakers must be directed into the individual tailgate areas

-- Use of ATVs, golf carts, gators, scooters, mopeds and other motorized recreational vehicles are prohibited with the exception of emergency and authorized university personnel
+- Use of ATVs, golf carts, gators, scooters, mopeds and other motorized recreational vehicles is prohibited with the exception of emergency vehicles and authorized university personnel

-- All trash from tailgate areas needs to be disposed in designated containers
+- All trash from tailgate areas must be disposed of in designated containers

 COMPLIANCE WITH THIS POLICY